abhijeet6401/aequitas-research-dashboard/README.md

   - By Sector
   - By Analyst
 - Real-time search and filtering
-- Interactive charts and visualizations
+- Interactive charts and visualisations
 - Mobile-responsive layout

 ### ⚙️ Automation Ready